 Business credit reports and scores are constantly fluctuating, the amount of change will depend on the company and what industry you’re in.
-In order to stay on top of the changes and know what potential partners, suppliers, and creditors will see when they pull your report, it is important to monitor business credit.
+In order to stay on top of the changes and know what potential partners, suppliers, and creditors will see when they pull your report, it is important to monitor your business credit.

 Unlike personal credit, you are not legally entitled to an annual free copy of your business credit reports.
 So, the responsibility lies with you to purchase them.
 You are also not protected from erroneous information landing on the reports.
 In fact, it is quite common for business owners to find information about another company on their business credit.
-Anyone can view your business credit for a fee without your knowledge.
+Anyone can view your business credit report for a fee without your knowledge.

 4 Steps to monitoring your business credit: